HenrikBengtsson/future.apply/revdep/problems.md

 ## In both

+*   checking S3 generic/method consistency ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    See section ‘Generic functions and methods’ in the ‘Writing R
+    Extensions’ manual.
+    ```

+*   checking replacement functions ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    The argument of a replacement function which corresponds to the right
+    hand side must be named ‘value’.
+    ```

+*   checking Rd files ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    prepare_Rd: running command 'timedatectl' had status 1
+    ```

+*   checking for missing documentation entries ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    All user-level objects in a package should have documentation entries.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
+    Extensions’ manual.
+    ```

+*   checking for code/documentation mismatches ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    Failed to query server: Connection timed out
+    Failed to query server: Connection timed out
+    ```

+*   checking for unstated dependencies in examples ...
+WARNING
+    ```
+    Failed to query server: Connection timed out
+    Warning in system("timedatectl", intern = TRUE) :
+      running command 'timedatectl' had status 1
+    ```

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘feasts’
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Failed to query server: Connection timed out
+    ```

+*   checking foreign function calls ...
+NOTE
+    ```
+    Failed to query server: Connection timed out
+    See chapter ‘System and foreign language interfaces’ in the ‘Writing R
+    Extensions’ manual.
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    Failed to query server: Connection timed out
+    ```

+*   checking Rd \usage sections ...
+NOTE
+    ```
+    Failed to query server: Connection timed out
+    The \usage entries for S3 methods should use the \method markup and not
+    their full name.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
+    Extensions’ manual.
     ```

 # forecastML